tunks/scala-scratchpad/aspectj/README.md

 *June 21, 2014*

-This example shows how to instrument existing Scala code with a method logging advice to collect basic statistics about method executions.
+This example builds on an [old Spring AOP example](https://github.com/earldouglas/barebones-spring-mvc/tree/master/reference/aop-method-logging#method-logging-with-spring-aop) to show how to instrument existing Scala code with a method logging advice to collect basic statistics about method executions.

 We start with some simple code that we want to analyze: